barrysteyn/pelican_plugin-render_math/README.md

 to your settings.py

-Be careful: Not loading the plugin is eas to do, and difficult to detect.
+Be careful: Not loading the plugin is easy to do, and difficult to detect.
 To make life easier, find where pelican is installed, and then copy the plugin there.
 Then do this: